 - swelling, pain, or tenderness in the upper abdomen or stomach area

-Non-steroidal anti-inflammatory drug or NSAIDs list is one registry of drugs one should get familiarize with.
-As NSAIDs are the most common over-the -counter drugs, it is just necessary that everyone should take chance of obtaining a copy of NSAIDs list.
-Having the Non-steroidal anti-inflammatory drug list will enable people to determine the appropriate medicine that they should take when they have acquired fever or some bodily pains.
+Non-steroidal anti-inflammatory drug or NSAIDs list is one registry of drugs you should get familiarized with.
+NSAIDs are the most common over-the-counter drugs, it would be a good idea to obtain a copy of the NSAIDs list.
+Having the Non-steroidal anti-inflammatory drug list will enable people to determine the appropriate medicine that they should take when they have acquired fever or bodily pains.

 The leading drugs in the NSAIDs list are those that highly common and can be purchased by anyone in almost all pharmacies or drugstores.
 Aspirin, ibuprofen, and naproxen, are those leading drugs that are available in all pharmacies worldwide.
 Below are the common NSAIDs:

 - Celebrex – an anti-inflammatory allergy medication.
 Available by prescription only.
 Proven to be relatively safe for the stomach, with a limited number of negative side effects.